criblio/appscope/website/src/pages/docs/library-using.md

 The following examples provide an overview of this way of working with the library.
 All the examples call the system-level `ps` command, just to show how the syntax works.

+For more, check out the [Further Examples](examples-use-cases), which include both CLI and library use cases.

 #### `LD_PRELOAD` with a Single Command

 Start with this basic example: